 We were extremely lucky to be supported by The Wooden Spoon Charity, who are based in Kent.
 They donated us the money to turn our very tired looking playground into the amazing and lively playground for the children to explore in.

-We have also been given a wonderful opportunity to work with Bishop Chanoller School in Bromley by using their ‘Forest School’.
-Today some of our children had the pleasure of exploring in the woods, digging in the mud, looking for bugs and insects and drinking warm juice around the campfire (it wasn’t lit) with Miss Cotes the forest school teacher, while meeting Twilight the forest school owl (he was a big wooden owl).
+We have been given a wonderful opportunity to work with Bishop Chanoller School in Bromley by using their ‘Forest School’.
+Previously some of our children had the pleasure of exploring in the woods, digging in the mud, looking for bugs and insects and drinking warm juice around the campfire (it wasn’t lit) with Miss Cotes the forest school teacher, while meeting Twilight the forest school owl (he was a big wooden owl).

 Miss Cotes also taught the children how to stay safe in a woodland area, and around a camp fire.
 It was a lovely experience for the children, and we are pleased to say that this relationship is going very strong.